25 Valentine's Day gifts for the man in your life

 Valentine’s Day typically comes standard with chocolates, flowers, a card and a romantic dinner.
 While that’s a nice formula, this year, your loved one deserves a little something extra for everything you two have gone through.

 If you want to get your partner a special gift to show how much you love and appreciate him, a heartfelt Valentine’s Day gift is the way to go.
 To help you find the perfect present for the man in your life, we spent hours searching the internet for 25 of the most thoughtful and useful gifts he’s sure to love.
-And if you have more people to shop for, check out our master guide here for more ideas.
+And if you have more people to shop for, check out our favorite heartfelt gift ideas, gifts for her, last-minute gift ideas, Nordstrom gifts and top-rated Amazon gifts.

 Hamilton Beach Breakfast Sandwich Maker ($24.99, originally $29.99; amazon.com)